entrecode/ec.admin/doc/docs/multiple-datamanagers.md

 ### getOne

-The Edit component will trigger dataProvider.getOne to be loaded.
+The Edit component will trigger entryProvider.getOne to be loaded.
 The Problem: We do not have a filter param, as it is only part of List.
 We need some way to pass the dataManagerID..
 Solution: Use "absolute" entry ids of the form "shortID|entryID":

 ```js
 const dmProvider = {